-- Faculty Members;
+- Faculty Members:

-- · Campus Security; and
+- Campus Security; and

 - an appropriate College Dean.

-B. Disciplinary Actions for Failure to Comply
+- B. Disciplinary Actions for Failure to Comply

-1. Interim or Summary Suspension the University will immediately suspend all parties involved in any physical altercation.
+1. IntherUniverSitynvillary Stedizately on spend all parties involved in any physical altercation.

 As a general rule, the enrollment status of a student accused of violations of these regulations shall not be altered until the appropriate disciplinary body makes a final determination with regard to charges against the accused student.
 Nevertheless, summary suspension may be imposed upon a finding by the University Judicial Officer or designee that the continued presence of the accused on university premises will pose an immediate threat or disruption: